-Development of the alcohol quality of life scale (AOoLS)
+Development of the alcohol quality of life scale (AOoLS) A new patient-reported outcome measure to assess health-related quality of life in alcohol use disorder

 The development of patient-centred approaches and of reduction in consumption strategies in alcohol use disorder requires giving a larger place to qualitative assessments that are closer to patients' concerns and more clinically relevant than drinking outcomes and generic health-related quality of life instrument.
 Our purpose was to develop from patients input the Alcohol Quality of Life Scale (AQoLS), a disease-specific measure for alcohol use disorder (AUD).